rplayground/sandbox/README.md

 # RPlayground Sandbox

-An example sandbox playground for teaching robotics development.
+A sandbox playground for robotics development.

 ## Background